Horizon-Arch/SC-Icons/README.md

 ## ⚠️ Disclaimer

-This repository is intended for **informational and fan-project purposes only**.
-All rights to the game and its assets are the exclusive property of **EXBO**.
+This repository is intended for **informational and fan-project purposes only**. **!
+All rights to the game and its assets are the exclusive property of EXBO**.
 The images provided herein are copies of those available in the official game database, as well as images directly extracted from the game files.
 The official database is available here: [EXBO-Studio/stalcraft-database](https://github.com/EXBO-Studio/stalcraft-database).